oceanprotocol/ocean.js/docs/quickstart_simple.md

 ./start_ocean.sh --with-provider2 --no-dashboard
 ```

+**Note**: If your docker services exited with code 137.
+Try increasing docker memory limits by: Docker Desktop app > Preferences > Resources > Advanced and increase the MEMORY - best to double it.

 ## 2. Create a new node.js project

 Start by creating a new Node.js project.
 Open a new terminal and enter the following commands: